csev/dj4e/assn/dj4e_autos.md

 * Create the necessary templates in `home\templates\registration` to support the login / log out views.
 (<a href="https://github.com/csev/dj4e-samples/blob/master/dj4ecrud/home/templates" target="_blank">Example</a>)

-* Create the necessary views in `autos\templates\autos` to support your views.
-Note that the sample code uses a sub folder under `templates` to make sure that templates are not inadvertently shared across multiple applications within a Django project.
-(<a href="https://github.com/csev/dj4e-samples/blob/master/dj4ecrud/autos/templates" target="_blank">Example</a>)

 * Edit the `autos/models.py` file to add Auto and Makes models with a foreign key from Autos to Makes.
 (<a href="https://github.com/csev/dj4e-samples/blob/master/dj4ecrud/autos/urls.py" target="_blank">Example</a>)